jnunes-ds/jnunes-ds/README.md

 ## Here is what i'm working on! 👋

 - 🔭 I’m currently working on ...
 React-Native;
 - 🌱 I’m currently learning ...
-React-Native, ReactJS, NodeJS;
+ReactJS and NodeJS;
 - 👯 I’m looking to collaborate on ...
 Mobile and web development;
 - 🤔 I’m looking for help with ...
 Beckend skills;
 - 💬 Ask me about ...
 JavaScript/TypeScript;